iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 Seven (7) days before the end of your billing period (month), you will receive an email notification indicating that the end date is approaching.
-You should maintain a valid payment method so that we can process payment and auto-renew your subscription at the end of the billing period.
+You should maintain a valid payment method so that we can process your payment and auto-renew your subscription at the end of the billing period.

-At the end of your billing period, you will enter a grace period of 5 days, during which you must ensure payment.
+At the end of your billing period, if we were unable to renew your payment, you will enter a grace period of 5 days, during which you must ensure payment.
 During the grace period, you will continue to be able to use Studio in full capacity.
 After the grace period expires, you and all your team members will lose access to your team's views.
 You will continue to have access to your team's Settings page.
 The access to the team's views will be restored once you clear the pending payment.

-Your account email will be notified after each failed payment.
+Your account's primary email address will be notified after each failed payment.
 Payments may be retried up to 4 times within the next billing period.
 After this, if the payment does not succeed, you will lose access to your team's views.
 To make the payment and restore access, please contact us.

 ## Payment processor and accepted payment methods